Pulse - Chapter 11 - Mindjacked

 "Piece of cake," said Niko removing his thick gloves and discarding the small binoculars he'd used to track the drones after Qi had spotted the first.

-Drexle finished loading Niko's rifle and setting up his postion, then did the same for himself on the other side of the observation balcony.
+Drexle finished loading Niko's rifle and setting up his position, then did the same for himself on the other side of the observation balcony.
 The sun was out, but it was still biting cold.
 Thankfully Niko had kitted himself out with a thick coat and gloves to play in the tower otherwise he'd be a shivering wreck by now and probably useless in his sniper duties.

 Down on the ground, Elena and Qi had armed themselves with pulse shotguns and pistols, taking up positions on either side of the Glasshouse.
-They made up the last line of defence just in case the drones wanted to get up close and personal.
+They made up the last line of defense just in case the drones wanted to get up close and personal.
 It was unlikely, but no amount of caution felt out of place right now.
 They weren't used to dealing with trespassers other than the furry kind.
 Wolves, bears, rabbits, moose, and eagles were welcome neighbors, sometimes a nuisance, other times, a vital source of protein.

 Adam, completely oblivious to what was happening, would have to manage on his own until the drones had been dealt with.
 There was no other option.